paul-nechifor/lemon-cake/readme.md

 - JIT.
 Woop woop.

-- Write a (very) basic Markdown transformer so I can Write the source code in literate LemonCake.

 - Change `new_object_t` to only malloc the size that's required for the object.
 - Per thread interpreter and GC?
-Communiction via messages.
+Communication via messages.

 # Principles

 - There should be one default way of doing it, but many alternatives.

 - The last expression in a file is what's exported by default.
 So a file defining the value of pi would just contain '3.14...\n'